 Plant-based food coloring gives these vegan marshmallows their pretty hues.
 By using plant-based coloring, you're avoiding the artificial coloring and parabens in conventional food coloring.
 When shopping for plant-based coloring, try your local natural food store such as Whole Foods or try an online retailer.

 India Tree's natural coloring will produce vivid colors and is made from vegetables including beets and cabbage.
-Color Garden also makes plant-based food dyes in a wide variety of colors made from natural sources such as turmeric.
+Chef Master also makes all natural food dyes in a wide variety of colors.
 Both of the aforementioned dyes will allow you to color your marshmallows to be just as festive and vibrant as traditional easter eggs.

 How To Dye Vegan Marshmallows